navneetprasad1311/vsd-soc-pgrm-w2/Part2/README.md

 `sandpiper_gen.vh` – contains tool-generated parameters and configuration values

-These files need to be present in the working directory of `yosys` inorder to ensure error free synthesis.
+These files need to be present in the working directory of `yosys` in order to ensure error free synthesis.
 This is done using the following commands,

 ```bash
 cd ~/Documents/Verilog/Labs/VSDBabySoC